pluralsight/simple-protocol-http/README.md

 Simple protocol is *simple*:
 1) Never intentionally throw exceptions / always return with a 200 status code.
-2) Return an object like this for a success:
+2) Return a valid JSON object like this for a success:
 ```
 {
   success: true,